National Certification Program recognizes Beebe Healthcare for best practices in infant safe sleep

 The National Safe Sleep Hospital Certification Program was created in partnership with leading infant health and safety organizations such as All Baby & Child, The National Center for the Review & Prevention of Child Deaths, Association of SIDS and Infant Mortality Programs, Kids In Danger, Children’s Safety Network, American SIDS Institute, Charlie’s Kids, CJ Foundation for SIDS, and numerous state American Academy of Pediatric chapters and health departments.

-For more information on the Cribs for Kids® National Safe Sleep Hospital Initiative, visit https://www.cribsforkids.org/safesleephospitalcertification/.
+Learn more about the Cribs for Kids® National Safe Sleep Hospital Initiative.

-For more information on Women’s Health services at Beebe Healthcare, please visit: /womens-health.
+Learn more about Women’s Health services at Beebe Healthcare.

 Beebe Healthcare is a not-for-profit community healthcare system with a charitable mission to encourage healthy living, prevent illness, and restore optimal health for the people residing, working, or visiting in the communities we serve.
 It offers services throughout Southern Delaware for residents and visitors, including a 210-licensed-bed hospital, a cancer center, and outpatient facilities providing walk-in care, lab, imaging, and physical rehabilitation services.